held-logo

 All words are synonyms and homonyms

 Note: As a matter of fact, one word is the combination of one pronunciation and one spelling and one meaning, although certain variations can be considered different forms of the same word.
-This can be derived from dictionary entries like homonym, synonym, homophone, homograph; comparing dictionary entries in general and is in agreement with the definition:
+This can be derived from dictionary entries like homonym, synonym, homophone, homograph; comparing dictionary entries in general.
+It is in agreement with the following definition of word:

 1. A sound or a combination of sounds, or its representation in writing or printing, that symbolizes and communicates a meaning and may consist of a single morpheme or of a combination of morphemes.

-American Heritage Dictionary of the English Language, Fifth Edition.
-(2011).
-Retrieved July 28 2022 from https://www.thefreedictionary.com/word
+From: American Heritage Dictionary of the English Language, Fifth Edition.
+(2016).

 3